andrewrothstein/ansible-docker/README.md

 andrewrothstein.docker
 ======

-A role that installs and launches an optionally TLS secured Docker daemon with https://get.docker.io
+A role that installs and launches an optionally TLS secured [Docker](https://docker.io) daemon

 Requirements
 ------------